MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-multiple-vat-registration-numbers.md

    ![Tax-Service-MultVATID-Registration-categories-03](./media/Tax-Service-MultVATID-Registration-categories-03.png)

-### Assign VAT IDs to legal entity, customers and vendors
+### Assign VAT IDs to legal entity, customers, and vendors

 1. Go to **Organization administration** > **Organizations** > **Legal entities**.
 2. On the **Legal entities** page, select **Registration IDs** and assign VAT ID registration to the respective address where the legal entity has VAT registration.